A mindful approach to witnessing human trauma

-Authentic Pain isn’t about obsessing, or picturing yourself in a situation you can’t possibly imagine, or descending into guilt about what you still have that others have lost, or boiling over with rage and indignation at the people in power who refuse to address the problem.
+Authentic Pain isn’t about obsessing, or picturing yourself in a situation you can’t possibly imagine.
+It isn’t about descending into guilt about what you still have that others have lost.
+And it certainly isn’t about boiling over with rage and indignation at the people in power who refuse to address the problem.

 Instead, Authentic Pain is the real-time grief you feel about the suffering of others.
 It’s your confusion that we live in the kind of world where something like this can happen.
 It’s your anger at the situation, and your fear of the uncertain future.

-When you use these statements to dial back your reaction and connect to the Authentic Pain beneath it, you can be present with suffering rather than being caught up in the drama of world events.
+You can use these statements to dial back your reaction and connect to the Authentic Pain beneath it.
+Then, you can be present with suffering rather than caught up in the drama of world events.

-Most importantly, when you can remain present, you’ll be better able to determine what you can do to care for yourself so that you can also help others.
+Most importantly, when you can remain present, you’ll be better able to determine how to care for yourself.
+Only then can you also help others.
 I call this being “response-able,” in other words, able to respond appropriately and constructively.

 When you’re present, calm and quiet in your mind, you can determine how you might contribute to a real solution.
 Maybe you can find a fund to donate to, or an aid organization to support.
 You might conduct research to learn more about an issue in order to educate others in your sphere of influence.
-If you feel guided to do so, you might even become an advocate for whatever you believe could really make a difference.
+If you feel guided to do so, consider becoming an advocate for something you believe could really make a difference.